 The time spent physically pulling SD cards from drones, manually moving photo and video files to a computer to organize, and then individually tagging and uploading photos to a digital evidence management system consumes valuable time which would be much better spent on casework.

 As part of Skydio’s mission to make the world more productive, creative and safe with autonomous flight, this is a problem we’re excited to tackle directly.

 In March of this year, we announced a strategic partnership with Axon, the global leader in connected public safety technologies, including a joint roadmap of integrations between Skydio and Axon products.
-Today, we’re excited to announce that the first of those integrations is available to select agencies via an early access program.
+Today, we’re excited to announce that the first of those integrations is available.
 Law enforcement agencies working with Axon for evidence management and flying Skydio drones now have the ability to automatically upload photos and video to Axon Evidence.
 The workflow is as simple as plugging the vehicle into power to recharge after a mission, and the drone will automatically start uploading media over WiFi.
 But let’s take an even closer look at the solution we are introducing.